 Where: Pasay City

 The Aliwan Festival in Pasay City of Metro Manila, is by far one of the most popular festivals in the Philippines.
-Due to its popularity for Filipinos and international travelers, it is called the “Mother of all Festivals."
+Due to its popularity among Filipinos and international travelers, it is called the “Mother of all Festivals."

 This festivity, which started in early 2003, is known as more of a competition than a festival.
-It aims to promote the diversity in the country, with thousands of participants showcasing their cultures.
+It aims to promote diversity in the country, with thousands of participants showcasing their cultures.
 The winner brings home a million pesos as the cash prize.

 It takes place during the third week of August.
 You can try Davao tours during your stay then watch the joyful festivities that include street dancing, beauty pageants, floral floats, and fireworks displays.
 Locals also showcase flowers, fruits, and other products from the city.
 For a hassle-free experience during your Davao itinerary, book a stay at the top Davao hotels.

 The people of Iloilo take street dancing to a whole new level during the Dinagyang Festival.